jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (2) If this subsection applies, the Minister or the Agency must give notice in— (a) the Gazette; and
   (b) 1 or more daily newspapers published in Whangarei, Auckland, Hamilton, Rotorua, Tauranga, Hawke's Bay, New Plymouth, Palmerston North, Wellington, Nelson, Christchurch, Dunedin, and Invercargill.
-(3) Subsection (4) applies if a regional council or Auckland Transport is required under this Act to make a document publicly available.
+(3) Subsection (4) applies if a regional council is required under this Act to make a document publicly available.
-(4) If this subsection applies, the relevant regional council or Auckland Transport must give notice in the relevant local and regional newspapers.
+(4) If this subsection applies, the relevant regional council must give notice in the relevant local and regional newspapers.
 (5) A notice given under subsection (2) or (4) must state— (a) where the document may be inspected; and
   (b) where the document may be purchased.